 - Be aware of data in the cloud: Some IoT devices may upload your data to the cloud.
 Disable such features if you don't need them.

-- Read news feeds: Regular check news feeds like our Atom feedexternal link (also directly available on Mastodonexternal link ) to learn about newly-discovered security vulnerabilities.
+- Read news feeds: Regular check news feeds like our RSS feedexternal link (also directly available on Mastodonexternal link ) to learn about newly-discovered security vulnerabilities.